TalhoukLab/PrOType/array_classifier/README.md

 The following should be run in sequential order:

-1. Open the Rproj file located in `2_post_processing`
-2. `step0_InternalValidation`: The supervised learning ensemble is evaluated through a series of visualizations of top performing algorithms.
+1. `step0_InternalValidation`: The supervised learning ensemble is evaluated through a series of visualizations of top performing algorithms.
-3. `step1_BuildFinalModel.R`: The top models from the previous step and fit to the cut 1 array data and evaluated.
+2. `step1_BuildFinalModel.R`: The top models from the previous step and fit to the cut 1 array data and evaluated.
-4. `step2_ArrayValidation.R`: The fitted models are evaluated against "cut 3", which contains the overlap samples.
+3. `step2_ArrayValidation.R`: The fitted models are evaluated against "cut 3", which contains the overlap samples.
 These results are benchmarked against published labels.
-5. Transfer the outputs folder containing all outputs of steps 1 to 3 and the data folder to `PrOType/nanostring_classifier` and navigate to this directory and continue the following steps provided in that README.md.
+4. Transfer the outputs folder containing all outputs of steps 1 to 3 and the data folder to `PrOType/nanostring_classifier` and navigate to this directory and continue the following steps provided in that `README.md`.
-6. Close the Rproj file